emca-it/ITRS-Log-Analytics-7.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 - For blacklist creation, you can use crontab or kibana scheduler, but the most preferable method is logstash input.
 Instructions to set it up can be found at `logstash/lists/README.md`

-- It is recomended to make small backup of system indices - copy "small_backup.sh" script from Agents directory to desired location, and change `backupPath=` to desired location.
+- It is recomended to make small backup of system indices - copy "configuration-backup.sh" script from Agents directory to desired location, and change `backupPath=` to desired location.
 Then set up a crontab:

     ```bash
-    0 1 * * * /path/to/script/small_backup.sh
+    0 1 * * * /path/to/script/configuration-backup.sh
     ```

 - Redirect Kibana port 5601/TCP to 443/TCP